liquity/dev/packages/contracts/contracts/Proxy/Integrations.md

 # 2. Contract Details

-you need to write a contract that transfers the eth away, and then have the owner of the proxy call into that contract via `execute` on the proxy.
+Say the DSProxy receives ETH and LQTY when gains are paid out.
+Then, how does the user get their ETH and LQTY back?
+You need to write a contract that transfers the eth away, and then have the owner of the proxy call into that contract via `execute` on the proxy.
+For LQTY, you can just forward a transfer call to the LQTYToken contract

 ## Key Functionalities (as defined in the smart contract)

+user A already has a deposit and service Z tops up A's deposit with depositFor.
+Currently it pays out all pending gains to user A, before adjusting the deposit.

+getting gains out from the DSProxy after topping up / withdrawing from a Stability Deposit

 # 3. Key Mechanisms & Concepts